 Why do gasoline prices fluctuate?

-Retail gasoline prices have historically tended to gradually rise in the spring and peak in late summer when people drive more frequently.
-Gasoline prices then decline in the winter.
-Warmer weather and vacation driving generally cause U.S. summer gasoline demand to average about 7% higher than demand during the rest of the year.
-Gasoline formulations and specifications also change seasonally.
-Environmental regulations require that gasoline sold in the summer be less prone to evaporate during warmer weather.
-This means that refiners must replace cheaper but more evaporative gasoline components with less evaporative but more expensive components.
-From 2004 through 2014, the average monthly price of U.S. retail regular gasoline in June, July, and August was about 47 cents per gallon higher than the average price in January.
+Historically, retail gasoline prices tend to gradually rise in the spring and peak in late summer when people drive more frequently.
+Gasoline prices are generally lower in winter months.
+Gasoline specifications and formulations also change seasonally.
+Environmental regulations require that gasoline sold in the summer be less prone to evaporate during warm weather.
+This requirement means that refiners must replace cheaper but more evaporative gasoline components with less evaporative but more expensive components.
+From 2000 through 2017, the average monthly price of U.S. retail regular-grade gasoline in August was about 36 cents per gallon higher than the average price in January.